EdwardRutz/service-worker-caching/README.md

 - Files must be present on the server and downloaded successfully for Service Worker to install
 - The longer the list of files to add to the cache, the higher the risk of failure to install

+### Coding Steps

+-Write code to:
+1. Check if browser supports the Service Worker API
+2. Name a cache, open it and add an array of items to it
+3. Listen for the fetch event

 ## Sources